openblockchains/awesome-blockchains/README.md

 For more about Diem (formerly Libra), see the [Awesome Diem (formerly Libra) and Move page »](https://github.com/openblockchains/awesome-diem)

+For more blockchain books, see the [Best of Crypto Books page »](https://openblockchains.github.io/crypto-books/)

 ### The Best Crypto Quote "Oracle Saying" of the Year 2020 Award Goes To...